RSA Authentication Manager Policies RSA Authentication Manager Policies

 Policies control various aspects of your deployment:

 - Token policies.
-A token policy defines users’ RSA SecurID PIN lifetime and format, and fixed passcode lifetime and format, as well as how a deployment handles users or unauthorized people who enter a series of incorrect passcodes.
+A token policy defines users’ SecurID PIN lifetime and format, and fixed passcode lifetime and format, as well as how a deployment handles users or unauthorized people who enter a series of incorrect passcodes.

 - Lockout policies.
 A lockout policy defines how many failed logon attempts users can make before Authentication Manager locks their account, and how the account can be unlocked: either automatically or by administrator intervention.